Hepatitis A

 Two doses of a hepatitis A containing vaccine are usually needed to develop long term protection against hepatitis A virus.

-There are several brands of hepatitis A vaccine available in the UK for adults:
+At the time of writing, there are several brands of hepatitis A vaccine available for adults in the UK:

-The brands of hepatitis A vaccines available in the UK for children are:
+The brands of hepatitis A vaccines currently available in the UK for children are:

-Combined preparations with other vaccines are also available, such as:
+Combined preparations with hepatitis B are also available:

 Overview of the Disease

-Hepatitis A is highly contagious, short term liver infection caused by the hepatitis A virus.
+Hepatitis A is a highly contagious, short term liver infection caused by the hepatitis A virus.

 The virus is found in the blood and poo of people when they are infected.
-If infected poo enters water supplies, then people who are drinking, swimming or washing in the water will get infected.
+If infected poo enters water supplies, then people who are drinking, swimming or washing in that water will become infected.
 If you eat fruit and vegetables washed in this water, you will catch the infection.

-If people with hepatitis A cannot wash their hands after going to the toilet, they will transfer the virus to their hands and then to other objects or people that they touch.
+If people with hepatitis A are unable to wash their hands after going to the toilet, they will transfer the virus to their hands and then to other objects or people that they touch.
 This can spread the infection.

-Young children are at increased chance of catching hepatitis A during travel because they tend to put objects and their unclean hands in their mouth.
+Young children are at increased chance of catching hepatitis A during travel because they are more likely to put potentially contaminated objects and their unclean hands into their mouth.

-Hepatitis A occurs worldwide, mostly in countries where hygiene and sanitation is poor.
+Hepatitis A occurs worldwide, most often in countries where hygiene and sanitation is poor.

 Most cases caught during travel from the UK occur in Bangladesh, India, Nepal and Pakistan.